johnston9/shot-caller-production/README.md

 ### Budgeting Software

+- Find the Budget Page for the "All in One Platform" or the seperate "Budgeting Software" easily.

+- Create the Budget.

+- Add Production details easily.

+- Add/Edit the "Above the Line" numbers and see the Totals change with each input.

+- Add/Edit the "Below the Line" Labour numbers and see the Totals change with each input.

+- Add/Edit the "Below the Line" Costs numbers and see the Totals change with each input.

+- Add/Edit the Post, Other and Contingency numbers and see the Totals change with each input.

+- View the finished Budget in it's easy to Read format.

+- Download or Print the finished Budget.

+- Use the Globals feature to give all the Crew's Production working "Weeks Length" a universal value for their "Prep", "Shoot" and "Wrap" inputs and see the Totals change with each change.

 ### Responsive Design

 - The site is responsive to all sizes and the images remain whole and in proportion at all sizes.